l3lackMegas/ToDoSync/README.md

 # ToDoSync
-I made this just for my final project.
+It's only have a poor UI and I made this just for my final project only.